 During all that turmoil, I was attending several 12-Step meetings throughout each week, and I also was sharing a wakeup phone call every morning with another person working on recovery.
 I believe now I was then at a crossroads, and the Higher Power of my understanding provided me with the fellowship for support so I could feel safe enough to experience the process I now refer to as HOW (I want to acknowledge there is a 12-Step program named CEA-HOW, and I became aware of the Honesty, Openness, and Willingness concept of that fellowship and could relate to the applicability of it in my life.)
 I was able to be HONEST with myself about my inappropriate behavior, I could be OPEN with my trusted recovery people about my inappropriate behavior, and I became WILLING to live with the consequences of my inappropriate behavior.
 And that is just what I did.
 I took my bags full of new clothes back to Target and encountered the same woman working at the returns desk; I suffered the embarrassment of having no excuses for myself this time, and I walked out of Target with the full understanding that my life was out of control and I had better get busy learning and practicing how to live instead of how to just survive.

-With the help of a bountiful, dynamic Higher Power, the fellowships of CoDA, AA, OA, and CoSLAA, and also the help of several highly competent licensed clinical social workers along the way, I began to recover my self and become the person I always wanted to be.
-Today, when the “urge to splurge” hits me, I am able to share with another recovering codependent what I know is true for me: When the three-year old Martha gets upset, the thirteen-year old Martha takes her shopping!
+With the help of a bountiful, dynamic Higher Power, the fellowships of CoDA, and other 12 step fellowships, and also the help of several highly competent licensed clinical social workers along the way, I began to recover my self and become the person I always wanted to be.
+Today, when the urge to splurge hits me, I am able to share with another recovering codependent what I know is true for me: When the three-year old Martha gets upset, the thirteen-year old Martha takes her shopping!
 I know the simple (but not always easy) act of sharing this truth about myself with another CoDA person eases the pain of the moment and takes the power away from the impulsive/compulsive response to that pain.